General Mills: Washburn-Crosby Company

-Founding
+Founding as General Mills

-General Mills itself was created on June 20, 1928 when Washburn-Crosby President James Ford Bell merged Washburn-Crosby with three other mills.
+General Mills itself was created on June 20, 1928, when Washburn-Crosby President James Ford Bell merged Washburn-Crosby with three other mills.
 In the same year, General Mills acquired the Wichita Mill and Elevator Company of the industrialist Frank Kell of Wichita Falls, Texas.
 With the sale, Kell acquired cash plus stock in the corporation.

 Shares of the new company's stock were first sold on the New York Stock Exchange on November 30, 1928, at $65 per share.
-The newly merged company paid a dividend in 1928, and has continued the dividend uninterrupted ever since – one of only a few companies to pay a dividend every year since its founding.
+The newly merged company paid a dividend in 1928 and has continued the dividend uninterrupted ever since – one of only a few companies to pay a dividend every year since its founding.